Hurricane Otis

-Hurricane Otis was a compact but very powerful tropical cyclone which made a devastating landfall near Acapulco as a Category 5 hurricane in October 2023.
+Hurricane Otis was a compact but very powerful tropical cyclone that made a devastating landfall near the Mexican city of Acapulco as a Category 5 hurricane in October 2023.
 Otis was the first Pacific hurricane on record to make landfall at Category 5 intensity and became the strongest Pacific hurricane to make landfall, surpassing Hurricane Patricia of 2015.
 The resulting damage made Otis the costliest tropical cyclone to strike Mexico on record, surpassing Hurricane Wilma of 2005.
 The fifteenth tropical storm, tenth hurricane, eighth major hurricane, and second Category 5 hurricane of the 2023 Pacific hurricane season, Otis originated from a disturbance several hundred miles south of the Gulf of Tehuantepec.
 Initially forecast to stay offshore and to only be a weak tropical storm at peak intensity, Otis instead underwent explosive intensification to reach peak winds of 165 mph and weakened only slightly before making landfall as a powerful Category 5 hurricane.
 Once inland, the hurricane quickly weakened before dissipating the following day.

 Making landfall just west of Acapulco, Otis's powerful winds severely damaged many of the buildings in the city.
 Landslides and flooding resulted from heavy rain.
 Communication was heavily cut off, initially leaving information about the hurricane's impact largely unknown.
 In the aftermath, the city had no drinking water and many residents also lost power.
 The government of Guerrero mobilized thousands of military members to aid survivors and assist in recovery efforts.
 Thousands of recovery items were sent out to those affected and donations were sent out to each of the affected families.

 The hurricane caused at least 52 deaths and left 32 others missing.
-Total damage from Otis was estimated to be billions of dollars (2023 USD), with several agencies estimating $12–16 billion in damage, making it the costliest Pacific hurricane on record, surpassing Hurricane Manuel in 2013.
+Total damage from Otis was estimated to be in the billions of dollars (2023 USD), with several agencies estimating $12–16 billion in damage, making it the costliest Pacific hurricane on record, surpassing Hurricane Manuel in 2013.